Viva-con-Agua/drops/README.md

 *  <code>/rest/users/:id</code>: Returns a JSON containing the user identified by the given ID
 *  <code>/rest/crews</code>: Returns a JSON containing a list of requested crews

+There are three query parameter those have to be defined:
+*  <code>client_id</code>: Your service has to be registered at the Drops service.
+Use the registered ID.
+*  <code>client_secret</code>: Your service has to be registered at the Drops service.
+Use the registered Secret.
+*  <code>version</code> or <code>v</code>: The version of the service that your request assumes.
+It is an optional parameter.
+If nothing is defined, the latest version will be used.

 All these entry points are routes using the HTTP method <code>POST</code> and the body of these requests can contain a query JSON like the following example:
 ```json
 {